2014 update - passenger vehicles built between 1997–2012

 It is important that your vehicle offers you good protection from injury in a crash – but it is also important that your vehicle offers good protection to other road users, such as pedestrians, cyclists, motorcyclists or the drivers of other vehicles involved in a crash.
 For example, the crash statistics analysed by Monash University indicate that large SUVs are more likely to cause serious injuries to other road users in a crash than most other vehicle types.

 The Used Car Safety Ratings charts provide you with the crash safety rating for the driver.
-Those vehicles which also cause less serious injury to other road users with which they collide, including other vehicle drivers, pedestrians, cyclists and motorcyclists, receive a “Safe Pick” rating.
+Models of vehicles that cause lower injuries to unprotected road users such as pedestrians, cyclists and motorcyclists, as well as providing good protection for the driver, are awarded the “Safe Pick” label.
+"Safe Pick" vehicles also feature Electronic Stability Control (ESC).
 If you are serious about reducing road trauma you need to consider how your vehicle protects other road users as well as you, the driver.

 how these ratings are calculated

-Records from over 5 million vehicles in police-reported road crashes in Australia and New Zealand between 1996 and 2011 were analysed by Monash University’s Accident Research Centre.
+Records from over 7 million vehicles in police-reported road crashes in Australia and New Zealand between 1987 and 2012 were analysed by Monash University’s Accident Research Centre (MUARC).
 The ratings were calculated using an internationally reviewed method and are influenced by the vehicle’s mass, the structural design of the body, and the safety features, such as airbags and types of seat belts, in the vehicle.

 The scores for each individual make/model are compared against the ratings for all other vehicles.